manticoresoftware/manticoresearch/manual/english/Creating_a_table/Data_types.md

 ## Document ID

-The document identifier is a mandatory attribute that must be unique.
-Document IDs support unsigned 64-bit values.
-Explicit document IDs must be non-zero; negative document IDs are not allowed.
-Document IDs are always enabled even if not specified, and they cannot be updated.
+Every table has a document ID.
+It must be unique and cannot be updated.
+By default, document IDs are unsigned 64-bit values.
+Explicit numeric document IDs must be non-zero; negative document IDs are not allowed.
+Real-time tables can instead use UUID document IDs, as described in [UUID document IDs](../Creating_a_table/Data_types.md#UUID-document-IDs).

-When declaring a table, you can include `id` in the `CREATE TABLE` schema, but regardless of the data type you use, it will behave as described above.
-In the MySQL/SQL interface, the ID is exposed as a signed 64-bit `bigint`, so large unsigned ID values may appear as negative numbers there.
+For a numeric document ID, you can declare `id bigint` in the `CREATE TABLE` schema or omit it and let Manticore add it automatically.
+In the MySQL/SQL interface, a numeric ID is exposed as a signed 64-bit `bigint`, so large unsigned ID values may appear as negative numbers there.

 ```sql
 mysql> CREATE TABLE tbl(id bigint, content text);